oubiwann/pyhop/README.md

 Pyhop's planning algorithm is like the one in [SHOP](http://www.cs.umd.edu/projects/shop/), but with these differences:

   - States of the world are represented using ordinary variable bindings, not logical propositions.
 A state is just a Python object that contains the variable bindings.
-For example, to say that vehicle v is at location d in state s, you might write <br>
+For example, you might write s.loc['v'] = 'd' to say that vehicle v is at location d in state s.
-  s.loc['v'] = 'd'

   - HTN operators and methods aren't written in a specialized language.
 Instead, they're ordinary Python functions.
-The current state (e.g., <code>s</code> in the above example) is passed to them as an argument.
+The current state (e.g., s in the above example) is passed to them as an argument.

   - Unlike SHOP, Pyhop doesn't do Horn-clause inference in the preconditions of the HTN methods and operators.
 It's easier to write the tests directly in Python.